HHS/acf-ofa-tanf-longitudinal-dataset/documentation/source/Command-Line-Documentation.rst

    -  -s SHEETS, –sheets SHEETS: List of sheets to extract from files to append.
 Only necessary if the default sheet options are failing.
       Should be a JSON formatted string (`see examples <#examples>`__).
+   - -f FOOTNOTES, --footnotes FOOTNOTES: List of footnotes to include in appended files.
+Should be a JSON formatted string (`see examples <#examples>`__)
+   - -t, --tableau: Generate an additional file without headers or footers suitable for use in the creation of tableau files.

 Examples
 ~~~~~~~~